Full detail of how candidates will be prioritised for the next diet are published here.

 Next steps for successful applications to international centres:

-- Once payment is accepted you will receive admission details of your exam centre and date within 6 weeks of the date of the assessment.
+- Once payment is accepted you will receive admission details of your exam centre and date at least 4 weeks before the date of assessment.

 - Visa support letters can be sent out to successful candidates if required.

 Next steps if your international application has been rejected:

 - Apply online for a UK place.*

 - Follow the same procedure as before but you can request a preferred area and timeframe.

 - Non-UK trainees are only required to pay after their application has been accepted